spinnytea/freecell/README.md

   - card drag animation (drag waggles the sequence)
   - auto-foundation each card
 - TODO (mobile) icons for bookmarks / save link to home screen (Andriod, iOS)
+- REVIEW (animation) when dealing or auto-foundation, do we "stop at any time" or "skip animation just get to the end state" (is this a setting?)
 - TODO (animation) failed moves shake
+- REVIEW (animation) finish card move animation before autoFoundationAll starts
 - TODO (drag-and-drop) mouse drag to move - mouse drag-drop target is entire cascade
 - TODO (controls) keyboard + selection
 - TODO (animation) animate cards in flight should be above others